 I boarded my flight and some 30 hours later I landed in Amman at 2 in the morning.
 Before collecting my bags I headed for the bathroom.
 Upon entering the bathroom I found myself sloshing through a puddle of water nearly an inch thick.
 Men stood in single file alongside a neat row of sinks, dousing themselves with water from the taps.
-It was Ramadan, and it was time for Muslims to be cleansing themselves in anticipation of prayer.
+It was Ramadan, and it was time for Muslims to begin cleansing themselves in anticipation of prayer.

 I have had the misfortune of numerous exasperating encounters with taxi drivers whilst attempting to reach my hotel from the airport upon arrival in a foreign land.
 Armed with the experience of past mishaps, I decided it was best to wait until sunrise before heading into the city.
-Instead, I decided to loiter at the airport and, hopefully find a hot cup of tea.
+So I decided to loiter at the airport and, hopefully, find a hot cup of tea.
 I walked out of arrivals to see that globally ubiquitous mermaid logo that signals: Yes, you can find Starbucks in this part of the world too.
 Bemused, I ordered a tea and went to sit in the back of the most eclectic Starbucks I have ever patronised, and listened to tunes from Seattle artist Kris Orlowski against the backdrop of animated Arabic conversation streaming out of the Muslims around me who were savouring a final bite to eat before fast began.
-Immersed In a sleep induced trance, I heard the hauntingly beautiful echo of the call to prayer that I have not heard since leaving Agra in India and smiled inwardly.
+Immersed in a sleep induced trance, I heard the hauntingly beautiful echo of the call to prayer that I have not heard since leaving Agra in India and smiled inwardly.
 This is why I travel, I thought to myself.
 Soon after, everyone disappeared and Starbucks was closing.
 Fast had begun.

 Later that night I headed out for dinner in the city.
 I would quickly learn that breakfast, lunch and dinner for Jordanians incorporated some combination of pita, hummus, olives and a mélange of salads.
 Later, I would find myself drinking beer at a gay bar, in the Middle East, during Ramadan on top of a books cafe with 13 perfect strangers.